This post is also available in: Ελληνικά (Greek)

-For such a small town, Bruges has a surprisingly large number of Michelin-starred restaurants.
-A total of 39 restaurants are recommended by the Michelin guide for 2019.
+Bruges has a surprisingly large number of Michelin-starred restaurants for such a small town.
+The Michelin guide recommends a total of 39 restaurants for 2019.
 The people of Bruges sure appreciate fine cuisine!

-Unfortunately, as I visited Bruges on a day trip from Brussels, I didn’t have the time for a full meal.
+As I visited Bruges on a day trip from Brussels, I didn’t have the time for a full meal and I can’t recommend any particular restaurants.
 But you can find the list of current award-winning restaurants on the Visit Bruges website.

 10. The Burg